qorix-group/baselibs/score/os/libod.md

 The signal library is used for variour signal functionalities.

 The signal library provides the following functions:
-* `add_termination_signal` - This function calls os sigaddset().
+* `AddTerminationSignal` - This function calls os sigaddset().
 It add a signal to a set.
 Reference: https://www.qnx.com/developers/docs/7.1/#com.qnx.doc.neutrino.lib_ref/topic/s/sigaddset.html
-* `pthread_sigmask` - This function calls os pthread_sigmask() and returns the value.
+* `PthreadSigMask` - This function calls os pthread_sigmask() and returns the value.
 It modify or examine a thread's signal-blocked mask.
 Reference: https://www.qnx.com/developers/docs/7.1/#com.qnx.doc.neutrino.lib_ref/topic/p/pthread_sigmask.html
-* `send_self_sigterm` - This function calls os kill() with itsown pid.
+* `SendSelfSigterm` - This function calls os kill() with itsown pid.
-* `get_current_blocked_signals` - This function calls the os sigemptyset() to initialize a set to contain no signals and calls Signal::pthread_sigmask() populates the signal set.
+* `GetCurrentBlockedSignals` - This function calls the os sigemptyset() to initialize a set to contain no signals and calls Signal::PthreadSigMask() populates the signal set.
-* `is_signal_block` - This function calls the os sigemptyset() to initialize a set to contain no signals, then calls get_current_blocked_signals() to get the set of bloecked siganls and checks if a specified signal is blocked.and
+* `IsSignalBlocked` - This function calls the os sigemptyset() to initialize a set to contain no signals, then calls GetCurrentBlockedSignals() to get the set of blocked siganls and checks if a specified signal is blocked
-* `is_member` - This function calls os sigismember() which see if a given signal is in a given set.
+* `SigIsMember` - This function calls os sigismember() which see if a given signal is in a given set.
 Reference: https://www.qnx.com/developers/docs/7.1/#com.qnx.doc.neutrino.lib_ref/topic/s/sigismember.html
-* `sigfillset` - This function calls os sigfillset().
+* `SigFillSet` - This function calls os sigfillset().
 It initialize a set to contain all signals.
 Reference: https://www.qnx.com/developers/docs/7.1/#com.qnx.doc.neutrino.lib_ref/topic/s/sigfillset.html
-* `sigemptyset` - This function calls os sigemptyset().
+* `SigEmptySet` - This function calls os sigemptyset().
-* `sigwait` - This function calls os sigwait()
+* `SigWait` - This function calls os sigwait()
-* `sigaddset` - This function calls os sigaddset().
+* `SigAddSet` - This function calls os sigaddset().
-* `pthread_sigmask` - This function calls os pthread_sigmask().
-* `sigaction` - This function calls os sigaction().
+* `SigAction` - This function calls os sigaction().
-* `kill` - This function calls os kill().
+* `Kill` - This function calls os kill().
 It send a signal SIGTERM to a process or a group of processes.
 Reference: https://www.qnx.com/developers/docs/7.1/#com.qnx.doc.neutrino.lib_ref/topic/k/kill.html
-* `signal` - This function calls os signal().

-The signal_impl provides the following functions:
-* `SigEmptySet` - This function calls os sigemptyset().
-It initialize a set to contain no signals.
-Reference: https://www.qnx.com/developers/docs/7.1/#com.qnx.doc.neutrino.lib_ref/topic/s/sigemptyset.html
-* `SigAddSet` - This function calls os sigaddset().
-It add a signal to a set.
-Reference: https://www.qnx.com/developers/docs/7.1/#com.qnx.doc.neutrino.lib_ref/topic/s/sigaddset.html
-* `PthreadSigMask` - This function calls os pthread_sigmask().
-It modify or examine a thread's signal-blocked mask.
-It returns the score::cpp::expected_blank<Error>.
-Reference: https://www.qnx.com/developers/docs/7.1/#com.qnx.doc.neutrino.lib_ref/topic/p/pthread_sigmask.html
 ### External Dependencies
 * //platform/aas/lib/os:errno
 * @amp

 ## thread_headers, thread
 The thread library is used to set or get the thread name.

 This library exposes the following functions:
 * `set_thread_affinity` - For Linux the os pthread_setaffinity_np() is called.
 Reference: https://man7.org/linux/man-pages/man3/pthread_setaffinity_np.3.html.
 For QNX ThreadCtl() is called here.
 Reference: https://www.qnx.com/developers/docs/7.1/index.html#com.qnx.doc.neutrino.lib_ref/topic/t/threadctl.html#threadctl___NTO_TCTL_RUNMASK_GET_AND_SET